Vinyl-Davyl/mainstack-tsl/README.md

 ## Overview

 This application enables users to manage financial transactions and track revenue efficiently.
-Built with React, TypeScript, and Tailwind CSS, it offers a responsive and user-friendly interface.
+Built with React, TypeScript, and Tailwind, it offers a responsive and user-friendly interface.

 ## Features